Separation Anxiety, School Refusal & Transition to School

 - If necessary, take professional help

-.Cognitive-behavioral therapy is a good choice for that.
+.Cognitive-behavioural therapy is a good choice for that.
 Through a variety of techniques, children learn strategies to manage their worrisome feelings and thoughts, as well as the ways to cope with them.

 - Make the home boring during school hours such as no TV and internet use.